developersCradle/mockito-and-junit-java-unit-testing/Learn Java Unit Testing with Junit & Mockito in 30 Steps/Section 02 JunitAndMockito/README.md

 # Step 11 : Parameterized Tests

-- Making many test asserts with ease.
+- Parameterized Tests help to make many test asserts with ease.

 - Parametrized test needs:
-	1. `@RunWith(Parameterized.class)` annotation with class which is going to make Parameterized tests
+1. `@RunWith(Parameterized.class)` annotation with class which is going to make Parameterized tests.
 2. `@Parameters` for method which is going to make all the work and parameters.
-	3. Constructor and local variables
+3. Constructor and local variables.

+- Example below

 ```
+@RunWith(Parameterized.class)
 public class StringHelperParameterizedTest {

 	// AACD => CD ACD => CD CDEF=>CDEF CDAA => CDAA